Menu

 Instructions for posting jobs

 Effective April 1, 2024, the OMA board has voted to begin charging non-members and individual-level OMA members a $50.00 fee per 30 day listing on the job board.
-Please use this form to submit a job announcement.
+Please visit our donation page to submit payment, and use this form to submit a job announcement.

 Use of the job board remains free and unlimited for institutional- and business-level OMA members, who can still post jobs directly by using the ADD POST button that will be visible below once you are logged in.